 Kaspar Wansleben is the Managing Director of LMDF.
 Before joining LMDF, Kaspar has been involved in microfinance since 2006 as a member of the credit committee of the finance program of MFIs: LUXMINT, managed by ADA.
 He also worked at the International Labour Organisation (2002) and at PlanetRating (2004).
 Kaspar is a visiting lecturer at the University of Luxembourg on social entrepreneurship and was a board member of MFX Solutions Inc, the provider of currency risk solutions to the microfinance sector for 5 years.

-Kaspar Wansleben is chartered accountant and joined KPMG in 2005 where he was specialised during 6 years in the industrial and financial sectors as advisor in finance and auditor.
+Kaspar Wansleben is chartered accountant of the Institute of Chartered Accountants of England and Wales and joined KPMG in 2005 where he was specialised during 6 years in the industrial and financial sectors as advisor in finance and auditor.
+He is a visiting lecturer at the Luxembourg University on social entrepreneurship.
+In 2022, Kaspar was nominated as a member of the Luxembourg High Council for Sustainable Development.
 He graduated in Business and Finance from the Euromed in Marseille and the University of Bremen.
 He is of German nationality and has lived in many Asian countries.